JDMusc/READ-TV/README.md

 <img src="tools/readme/covid_states_facet.png">

-And the source code can also be viewed from the app. \_Please not that it assumes `tidyverse`, `changepoint`, and `readtv` packages are already attached.
+And the source code can also be viewed from the app. *Please note that it assumes `tidyverse`, `changepoint`, and `readtv` packages are attached*.

 <img src="tools/readme/covid_states_facet_src.png">